-Our US flag calculator allows you to calculate the size & proportions of the American flag - probably the best known banner worldwide.
+Our US flag calculator allows you to calculate the size & proportions of the American flag - probably the best known banner around the world.

-The US flag dimension calculator is a simple tool that calculates for you the length of all the US flag elements based on one measurement.
+How do we help?
+This US flag dimension calculator computes the length of all the US flag elements based on any given single measurement.

 Would you like to find out more about the American flag dimensions, history, and the standard US flag sizes?
 Read on to fully discover the most beloved symbol of America

 History of the American flag - American flag layout

 The US flag has over 245 years of history.
 Our flag size calculator presents only one of 44 designs that the official American banner has had over these years.

 It all started in December 1775, with the very first pattern that incorporated a Union Jack () into a field full of red and white stripes.